-The return to work plan (RWP) gives me the opportunity of incorporate clay mining and specifically clay stoves into our Energy Efficient /Renewable Energy Projects in SEED as a means to fight climate change.
-Also, an opportunity to source for solar oven for the drying of the clay products which at the moment consumes a lot of firewood for the drying process thus resulting in the destruction of the forest.
+The return to work plan (RWP) gives me the opportunity of incorporate clay mining and specifically clay stoves into our energy efficient /renewable projects in SEED as a means to fight climate change.
+Also an opportunity to source for solar oven for the drying of the clay products which at the moment consumes a lot of firewood for the drying process thus resulting in the destruction of the forest.